Book commemorates 70th anniversary of diplomatic ties between Korea, Spain

 More recently, Korea signed an FTA with the European Union in 2010, and since then, its trade with Spain has expanded, hitting 5.3 billion euros ($6.2 billion) last year.

-It was also last year that Korea welcomed the royal visit of King Felipe VI and Queen Letizia.
-The previous royal visit from Spain to Korea was in 1996.
+It was also last year that Korea welcomed a royal visit by King Felipe VI and Queen Letizia.

 BY ESTHER CHUNG [firstname.lastname@example.org]